Rhode Island Rams women's basketball

 The Rhode Island Rams women's basketball team is a college basketball program that competes in NCAA Division I and the Atlantic 10 Conference representing the University of Rhode Island.

 History

 Rhode Island began play in 1975.
-They have lost in the conference tournament final in 1984 and 2003.
-In their lone appearance in the NCAA Tournament 1996, they lost 90-82 to Oklahoma State.
-The 1996 team finished the season with a record of 21-8, which would stand as the program's best record until the 2022 team finished with a 22-7 record.
+They have lost in the conference tournament final in 1984, 2003 and 2024.
+In their lone appearance in the NCAA Tournament 1996, they lost 90–82 to Oklahoma State.
+The 1996 team finished the season with a record of 21–8, which would stand as the program's best record until the 2022 team finished with a 22–7 record.
 Several players received Atlantic 10 conference honors from first team to third team, and Rookie of the Year.
+They won their first ever conference tournament in 2026.